2020 Nevada Senate election

 The 2020 Nevada Senate election was held on Tuesday, November 3, 2020.
 Voters in 10 districts of the Nevada Senate elected senators.
 The elections coincided with the elections for other offices, including for U.S. President, U.S. House and the Nevada Assembly.
 Republicans needed to gain three seats to win control of the chamber.

 The primary elections were held on June 9, 2020.

 Background

 In the 2018 Nevada State Senate election, Democrats maintained control of the Nevada Senate by a 13–8 margin.
-Democrats have controlled the chamber since 2016.
+Democrats had controlled the chamber since 2016.